A Beginner’s

 The Environment

-Swapping your car journey for a bike ride is a great way to reduce your carbon footprint.
-Not only do bikes emit no greenhouse gases, but cycling also helps reduce noise pollution and congestion in cities.
+Swapping your car journey for a bike (or electric bike) ride is a great way to reduce your carbon footprint.
+Not only do bikes emit no greenhouse gasses, but cycling also helps reduce noise pollution and congestion in cities.
 They even have a long-term positive impact on green spaces – by reducing the need for new parking and roads, cycling helps prevent development on natural areas.

 Skipping the Traffic